GospelChinedu/Portfolio/README.md

 <!--Section 1: Introduce your self-->
-## ABOUT ME
+## PROFILE SUMMARY

 👋 Hello!
 I'm **Gospel Chinedu K.**, a passionate Data Analyst based in Rivers State, Nigeria.
 I specialize in transforming raw data into actionable insights that drive business decisions.
 With a strong background in tools like Excel, Power BI, SQL, and Tableau, I strive to enhance data visualization and storytelling.
+I am experienced, dedicated, results-oriented in Deskside Support and Help Desk Services with the Concept and scope of work which includes sever management, content development, Incident Management, software and hardware including Microsoft applications.

 <!--Mention your top/relevant skills here - core and soft skills-->